Shame, loneliness and disappointment: the hidden burden of post-traumatic stress disorder (PTSD) after childbirth

 Medicalisation of childbirth

-Today, the common practice is for birth to be treated as a medical specialty, and in some cases as a medical emergency.
+Today, the common practice is for birth to be treated as a medical speciality, and in some cases as a medical emergency.
 This is not to say that all medical intervention is bad – it certainly is not.
-The fall in the rate of infant and maternal mortality is one of the great advances of modern science, and one for which we can be truly grateful.
+The fall in the rate of infant and maternal mortality is one of the great advances of modern science and one for which we can be truly grateful.

 But perhaps this medicalisation of the process of birth has come at a very high cost for some women.
 The birth process can be a traumatic and frightening experience.
 The alien environment of a hospital, the perceived lack of control and hospital staff who the woman may never have met before can all be problematic.
 For example, dismissive comments (whether real or perceived) from hospital staff, or the wrong thing said at the wrong time can have an adverse long-term effect.
 Fears for the baby's safety during a difficult birth, birth of a sick child with time spent in ICU, previous personal experience of trauma and problems such as painful tears and incontinence that hinder post-natal recovery.
 It is experiences such as these that can lead to long-lasting trauma which can have lifelong consequences for the mother and for her child, visit maidinoahu.com.